-I want to let you in on a little secret: until this year, I didn’t really get why people needed a gratitude ritual.
+I want to let you in on a little secret: until a few years back, I didn’t really get why people needed a gratitude ritual.

-Along with creating a to-don’t list (I’ll write more about that later), I carved out a little gratitude ritual to help me.
-It was the exact shift I needed, and it was immediate relief!
+Along with creating a to-don’t list (I’ll write more about that later), I carved out a little gratitude ritual to help guide my thoughts and shift my mindset.
+It was the exact change I needed and the immediate relief was immense!

-A gratitude ritual immediately shifts you from what you don’t have to what you do have.
-And when you feel stressed, a shift is exactly what you need.
+A gratitude ritual immediately shifts you from focusing on what you don’t have to what you do have.
+And when you’re feeling stressed, a shift is exactly what you need.

 Gratitude has proven physiological and psychological benefits, including: